mpontus/react-modal-hook/README.md

 );
 ```

-Call `useModal` to receive modal callbacks in your functional component:
+Call `useModal` to receive modal handles in your functional component:

 ```jsx
 import React from "react";